Bigfeta1/WWE_ShowRunner/README.md

 ---

 ## Notes

-- The script advances only when a main video ends (not background loops).
-- Works on both Netflix and Peacock simultaneously.
 - All data is stored locally (no external servers).

+## Planned Improvements
+- Add hotkey option for panel activation (in cae you want to remove dot)
+- Updated episode list

 ---